abdulrahman19/Pershama/laracasts/php-7/docs/1-scalar-typehints.md

 ```php
 declare(strict_types=1);
 ```
-You can catch type errors by use <code>TypeError</code> exception type.
+You can catch the error type by use <code>TypeError</code> exception type.
 ```php
 try {
     bla('30');